Ask Me: Expert Tips For Hiking Yosemite’s Half Dome

 We are planning on getting the permit for September or October.
 I need your advice because we love to hike, but we have never hiked more than seven miles because we are always with the little one, and seven miles is the most I can hike with him on my back for more than halfway.
-Obviously, I am not planning on taking Mikey to Half Dome, so I want to know how can I train without having to go on a 15-mile hike/backpacking trip with him (we don’t have family or friends here in California to take care of him, they all live in Puerto Rico).
+Obviously, I am not planning on taking our toddler Mikey to Half Dome, so I want to know how I can train without having to go on a 15-mile hike/backpacking trip with him (we don’t have family or friends here in California to take care of him, they all live in Puerto Rico).

 Hope to hear from you soon,

 Nice to hear from you again and I’m glad your hike on the Mist Trail with Mikey went so well.
 I’m not surprised, given how fun that trail is for kids and adults, and how much effort I’m sure you put into helping him enjoy it.

 I’ve been up Half Dome a few times, most recently in September 2013 (when I shot the lead photo, above, on Half Dome’s summit).
 It’s incredibly scenic, challenging, and just a really exciting, big day.
 That said, many people do it, and many of them are not experienced hikers.
 (I hiked it years ago with my mom, when she was in her 50s, and in good shape, but only began hiking in her 40s.)
-I don’t want to downplay the difficulty or suggest that you not take it seriously.
-(I’m sure you won’t make that mistake.)
+I don’t want to downplay the difficulty or suggest that you not take it seriously; I’m sure you won’t make that mistake, anyway.
 I’m just saying that, with the right preparation, you’ll do just fine, so don’t be intimidated by it.